Mitgliederverwaltung am Laptop

 Data protection checklist for clubs

-To be on the safe side when it comes to data protection, we have worked with a solicitor to prepare a sample checklist covering all the important points for you.
-You can download this and other inexpensive documents from our legal section for clubs.
+To be on the safe side when it comes to data protection, we’ve worked with a lawyer to put together a sample checklist covering all the key points for you.
+You can download these and other inexpensive documents in our legal section for associations.

 Vorlage für Vorstände